stormid/components/packages/validate/README.md

 ---

 ### Equalto
 Value must match the value of another field (or multiple fields).
-The data-val-equalto-other attribute is the id of another field, or a comma-separated list of ids of multiple fields.
+The data-val-equalto-other attribute is the name of another field, or a comma-separated list of names of multiple fields.

 Data attributes
 ```